-Understanding visitor experience to inform ACMI's architectural and digital transformation
+Understanding visitor experience to inform ACMI's design-led transformation

 In 2015, Meld Studios helped the Australian Centre for the Moving Image (ACMI) to better understand behaviours, systems and processes surrounding the delivery of services to visitors.
 This enabled ACMI to develop and execute a vision for service delivery encompassing gallery spaces and enhancing the interactions between visitors, staff, and ACMI.
 Our work helped ACMI to secure $36.6m in government funding to architecturally and digitally transform the museum.